 When Leaves Will Start to Change

-Officially, autumn begins on September 22nd this year, but you won’t really know it by looking at the trees in most parts of the country.
+Officially, autumn begins on September 22nd, but you won’t really know it by looking at the trees in most parts of the country.
 Although the transition away from green varies slightly from year to year and depends on how long it takes the warm summer temperatures to fade, trees in the most northern parts of the country start to get a touch of fall color by mid-September.

 The transition to color slowly progresses into the middle and lower regions of the country, as trees transform in the following weeks.
 As you might expect, the warmer regions of the country see the transition later in the year, with the first changes arriving in early-to-mid October.